MeGaCrazy/Bike-Sharing/README.md

 ### the result
 predict the rental of bikes hourly and daily using
+#### Using 2 Model
-1- Aritifical Neural Network
+1. Aritifical Neural Network
-2- Linear Regression
+2. Linear Regression